PSG scores legal win over UEFA in financial monitoring case

 PSG then spent heavily in that offseason, breaking soccer’s transfer record to buy Neymar from Barcelona for 222 million euros (about $250 million).
 A loan deal was agreed with Monaco for Mbappe that became a 180 million euro ($205 million) purchase last year.

 UEFA opened an investigation soon after the loan for Mbappe was completed in August 2017.
-That probe is ongoing.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports